IanHilgart/Merge-File/README.md

 Also, you might have 'Date' instead of 'Timepoint.'
 If that is the case, then find and replace 'PatientID' and 'Timepoint' with your specific row identifier and date/number.

-The file with your unique column names and unique row identifiers is then appended with the original data.
+The file with your unique column names and unique row identifiers is then appended with all of the original data.
 When there are duplicated data points the merge will produce an average for numerical data.
 When there are differences in categorical data, the merge will use the 2nd file's categorical data.
 This means that the 2nd file to be loaded is assumed to be an update of the original data.